leandromoreira/cdn-up-and-running/README.md

 ```

 There is another important aspect of caching which is managed by the directive [`proxy_cache_key`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_key).
-When a client requests a content from nginx, it will (highly simplified black box view):
+When a client requests content from nginx, it will (highly simplified):

 * Receive the request (let's say: `GET /path/to/something.txt`)
 * Apply a hash md5 function over the cache key value (let's assume that the cache key is the `uri`)